RocketLeagueMapmaking/RL-docs/docs/essential/index.md

 ## Feedback

-The whole website can be found [on github](https://github.com/RocketLeagueMapmaking/RL-docs) and we <3 improvements and corrections (or send a message in our discord server with some feedback).
+The whole website can be found [on GitHub](https://github.com/RocketLeagueMapmaking/RL-docs) and we <3 improvements and corrections (or drop a message in the Discord server with some feedback).
 If you want to report incorrect documentation, please open an issue on our [issue tracker](https://github.com/RocketLeagueMapmaking/RL-docs/issues)